Hoatzin Facts

 Hoatzin Distribution, Habitat, and Ecology

-Having evolved as mainly herbivorous, the truly remarkable creature feeds primarily on the leaves of plants native to its specific habitat.
-Yet, the fascinating animal also feeds on the typically plentiful fruit and flowers of the same species occasionally.
+Having evolved as principally herbivorous in nature, the remarkable Hoatzin feeds primarily on the plentiful leaves of plants native to its specific habitat.
+Yet, the fascinating animal also occasionally feeds on the typically plentiful fruit and flowers of the same species.

-Despite the relatively large wings it possesses, the Hoatzin remains a poor flier, somewhat to the surprise of scientists.
+Despite the relatively large wings the animal possesses, the mystifying avian remains a poor flier, somewhat to the surprise of scientists.
 It also remains quite clumsy on the ground, generally moving quite awkwardly.
 The bird also possesses a generally mild temperament.

 Species Sharing Its Region

-Check out our other articles on Long Eared Owl, Snowy Owl, Albatross, 7 Bizarre and Unusual Birds, Kuang Si Falls, Great Hammerhead Shark, Jewel Caterpillar
+Check out our other articles on Long Eared Owl, Snowy Owl, Albatross, 7 Bizarre and Unusual Birds, Kuang Si Falls, Great Hammerhead Shark, Jewel Caterpillar, Orinoco Crocodile

 Leave a Reply